 While making so much noise on New Year’s Eve doesn’t seem to be socially acceptable these days, at least not where we live, that doesn’t mean you can’t make New Year’s Eve a memorable experience for your kids.

 One super fun craft you can do with your kids to get prepared for New Year’s Eve is this fun DIY Party Poppers craft for kids.
-The kids absolutely love bursting them open at midnight.
+The kids absolutely love bursting these confetti poppers open at midnight.
 And, hey, it will give you an excuse to have the kids clean up the house the next day.

 DIY Party Poppers Craft for Kids